 What are the gyres?

 The largest of these is called the Great Pacific Garbage Patch, located halfway between Hawaii and California.
-The patch is not one big piece of garbage thick enough to stand on (it cannot be seen in satellite images), but more of a massive, swirling vortex of garbage.
+The patch is not one big piece of garbage thick enough to stand on (myth buster: it cannot be seen in satellite images), but more of a massive, swirling vortex of garbage.
 The plastic in the patch makes the water in the area a cloudy soup, with a mixture of smaller and larger pieces.
 Most waste sinks to the bottom of the ocean, making the waste difficult to see and research – and remove.

 Breaking down the Great Pacific Garbage Patch

 1.15 to 2.41 million metric tons of plastic from all over the world enter the ocean each year, and a lot of this is collected in major gyres such as the Great Pacific Garbage Patch.
 Today, the estimated amount of plastic in the patch is 1.8 trillion pieces of trash, weighing in at a total of 80,000 tons, or the same as 500 jumbo jets.
-Now that’s a lot of plastic!
+That’s a lot of plastic!

-New research has estimated the Great Pacific Garbage Patch to cover an area three times the size of France, or twice the size of Texas – 16 times larger than previously thought.
+New research has estimated the Great Pacific Garbage Patch covers an area three times the size of France, or twice the size of Texas – 16 times larger than previously thought.
 Around 80% of the plastic waste comes from land-based litter from North America and Asia, while the rest comes from boaters, offshore oil rigs and cargo ships – giving the enormous trash gyre many plastic sources.

 Research done by The Ocean Cleanup Foundation shows that most of the plastic in the patch is larger objects such as fishing ropes, nets, crates and baskets.
 There are also a lot of disposable plastics in the patch, such as bottles and straws, though these don’t take up as much as the larger objects when measured by weight.